Mass driver

 A mass driver or electromagnetic catapult is a proposed method of non-rocket spacelaunch which would use a linear motor to accelerate and catapult payloads up to high speeds.
-Existing and contemplated mass drivers use coils of wire energized by electricity to make electromagnets, though a rotary mass driver has also been proposed.
+Existing and proposed mass drivers use coils of wire energized by electricity to make electromagnets, though a rotary mass driver has also been proposed.
 Sequential firing of a row of electromagnets accelerates the payload along a path.
-After leaving the path, the payload continues to move due to momentum.

 Although any device used to propel a ballistic payload is technically a mass driver, in this context a mass driver is essentially a coilgun that magnetically accelerates a package consisting of a magnetizable holder containing a payload.
 Once the payload has been accelerated, the two separate, and the holder is slowed and recycled for another payload.
+Alternatively, a mass driver may be based on linear induction motors used as the Electromagnetic Aircraft Launch System (EMALS) on the aircraft carrier USS Gerald R. Ford.

-Mass drivers can be used to propel spacecraft in three different ways: A large, ground-based mass driver could be used to launch spacecraft away from Earth, the Moon, or another body.
-A small mass driver could be on board a spacecraft, flinging pieces of material into space to propel itself.
+Mass drivers can be used to propel spacecraft in three different ways: A large, ground-based mass driver could launch spacecraft away from Earth, the Moon, or another body.
+A small mass driver could act as a rocket engine on board a spacecraft, flinging pieces of material into space to propel itself.
 Another variation would have a massive facility on a moon or asteroid send projectiles to assist a distant craft.

 Miniaturized mass drivers can also be used as weapons in a similar manner as classic firearms or cannon using chemical combustion.
 Hybrids between coilguns and railguns such as helical railguns are also possible.